svetlozarkirkov/csharp6-libraries/README.md

 <h2>About</h2>

-Implementing various libraries for C# from scratch using C# 6.0 syntax where possible.
+Various micro libraries for C# written from scratch using C# 6.0 syntax and features.

 <h2>Goals</h2>